Trillium Plants For Sale

 Beige or Cream Trillium (Rare Color Forms)

-Though rare, some trillium species or natural variations produce blooms in cream or beige tones.
-These understated blossoms can be found in certain populations of Trillium cuneatum or Trillium sessile.
+Though rare, some species or natural variations produce blooms in cream or beige tones.
+These understated blossoms can be found in certain populations of cuneatum or sessile.
 Their earthy hues provide a unique twist on traditional woodland color schemes and are often prized by collectors and native plant gardeners for their rarity and understated beauty.

 Grow and Care Tips: Trillium Plants - Woodland Perennials